UX design process explained in 6 steps

 Using the data from user interviews, focus groups, analytics questionnaires and surveys, the UX designers or researchers start figuring out patterns that form the user persona - a generic representation of the typical users of the product.

 The persona is a mechanism that keeps the design team focused on the user and their pain points, goals and needs.
 The persona will usually have a name, occupation, hobbies and so on.
-This information makes the persona lifelike and helps the UX designers and the product team empathise with the persona more easily.
+This information makes the persona lifelike and helps the UX designers and the product team empathize with the persona more easily.
 In that way a user persona becomes shorthand for a user profile or segment and makes communication and user-centered ideation a lot more streamlined.

 Once the team gets to know the user persona well, they can create user stories that describe how the persona interacts with the interface in order to achieve a certain goal.